charliehwang/template_web_static/README.md

 # Template for a Static Web App

-Use this as a starting point for a small local web app.
+Use this as a starting point for a local file web app.

 ## Getting Started